gidra5/NN3/README.md

 # Tests

 Tests can be run with `npm test` (after `npm install` was once called) which will lint and run test scripts from `/tests` folder
 Tests check wheather code works for simplest case of NNs and some features.
+More information about tests is available [`Docs.md`](https://github.com/gidra5/NN3/blob/master/Docs.md)

 # Examples